Oxycodone hydrochloride (ox-ee-code-own hi-dro-klor-ide)

 cimetidine, a medicine to treat stomach ulcers and heartburn

-medicines to relieve stomach cramps or spasms, or to prevent travel sickness and the symptoms of allergies
+medicines to relieve stomach cramps or spasms, or to prevent travel sickness and the

 medicines to treat Parkinson's disease